uimini/uimini/README.md

 ## Features

 - Css only: No JavaScript need it;
-- Lightweight: Only 4kb gzip (20kb by default) with zero dependencies;
+- Lightweight: Only 4kb gzip with zero dependencies;
 - Full responsive;
 - Powerful theme customization in every detail;
 - Easy combine with any frameworks from Bootstrap.css to React.js;